DonCharest/kanbanBoardApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.3.

+## Description

 The Kanban board is divided into four stages of work:

-1. Todo - New work added to the board
+1. Todo - new work added to the board.
-2. In Progress
+2. In Progress - work that has been started.
-3. In Review
+3. In Review - work that has been completed and is under review.
-4. Accepted
+4. Accepted - reviewed work that has met the acceptance criteria.

 ## Development server